scintill/electrum-web/docs/INDEX.md

 Online services simply couldn't be trusted to hold Bitcoin reserves unchecked.
 Bitcoin users deserved better.

-And so, he began working on a special kind of Bitcoin wallet.
+Thomas began working on a special kind of Bitcoin wallet.
 Enlisting the help of the most prolific Bitcoin developers of the day, Thomas would make sure Electrum was simple, and easy to use, so that people would use it and love it.
 Electrum would run everywhere there was a Web browser:
 Windows, Mac OS/X, Android, GNU/Linux and \*BSD were fully supported.